JulianZhang/sparkle/posts/hello-sparkle.md

 best option to get the job done?
 How can I do that without giving up Haskell's strong static guarantees and concise syntax?

+>?
+Say what it is more consisely (eg. 'an engine to distribute computation on a cluster') first.
 Spark is a popular piece of the puzzle that leverages the huge Hadoop ecosystem for storage and cluster resource management to make it easy to write robust and scalable distributed applications as the